Spring 2022 Timetable

-Departments should collaborate with other departments when planning cross-departmental offerings, to avoid unnecessary conflicts for students.
+- Collaborate with other departments when planning cross-departmental offerings to avoid unnecessary conflicts for students.
 Examples include co‐requisites, cohort courses, and courses required for minors.

-- No more than 70 percent of all departmental sections may be scheduled during “prime time,” denoted by classes starting at the following times:
+- Target course allocations should include no more than 70 percent of all departmental sections may be scheduled during “prime time,” denoted by classes starting at the following times:

 - In order for a section to be scheduled in a campus-hosted classroom, the enrollment of the section must meet at least 80 percent of the capacity of the room.
 If 80 percent capacity is not met, the section is subject to relocation.